RedHatNordicsSA/ansible-roadshow/README.md

 ```

 ## What is this NOT?
 A complete walkthrough of all Ansible features and best practices.
 If you think something important is missing: contribute.
-For more information about contributing, see: [Contributing](#contributing) Otherwise, you may want to have a look at https://github.com/ansible/lightbulb which is a more complete walkthrough of all things Ansible.
+For more information about contributing, see: [Contributing](#contributing).
+You may also want to have a look at https://github.com/ansible/lightbulb which is a more complete walkthrough of all things Ansible.

 :exclamation: Some basic advise; This lab is not about doing it as fast as possible.
 It's about learning.
 Take your time to read the labs properly.